GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Access_FQHCs_MinDistance.md

 Euclidean distance or straight-line distance is a simple approximation of distance or travel time from an origin centroid to the nearest health center.
 It is not a precise calculation of real travel times or distances.

 ### Comments/Notes:
-This dataset includes all US states, Washington D.C., and territories, including: Puerto Rico, Guam, Northern Mariana Islands, American Samoa, Palau.
+This dataset includes all US states, Washington D.C., and Puerto Rico.
+It does not include the territories Guam, Northern Mariana Islands, American Samoa, Palau.
 Zip code and tract centroids are not population-weighted.